-- ➤ Any student who enters class after the start time will be marked tardy and given a verbal warning. - ➤ Any student who enters a class ten minutes after the start time will be marked absent and will be notified by the teacher.
-A note will be made in Infinite Campus as to the arrival time. - > Any student with a pass from another school official will not be counted tardy.
+- > Students must have a pass from the office if they are tardy. - ➤ Any student who enters class after the start time will be marked tardy and given a verbal warning. - > Any student who enters a class ten minutes after the start time will be marked absent and will be notified by the teacher.
+A note will be made in Infinite Campus as to the arrival time. - > Students will be marked tardy unless the pass from the office states otherwise.